jadecobra/python_tdd_exercises/source/classes/inheritance.rst

   because str_ is a :ref:`child of object<what is a class?>`.

-* I change assertNotIsInstance_ to assertIsInstance_
+* I change assertNotIsSubclass_ to assertIsSubclass_

   .. code-block:: python
     :lineno-start: 38